ellie-commons/rollit/README.md

 You can donate to various contributors:
  - Akzel/Zelikos, the original author (https://ko-fi.com/akzel94)
- - teamcons, the main devs and maintainers behind Cherrypick (https://ko-fi.com/teamcons)
+ - teamcons, the main devs and maintainers behind Roll-It as of now (https://ko-fi.com/teamcons)

 ## 🏗️ Building